Abir-Tx/scms-web/README.md

 - Install dependencies using `npm install`
 - Run the project using `npm run dev`
 - Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
 (Port may vary if 3000 is already in use)

+Also do note that in order to **SCMS-Web** to work properly, you need to have the backend running.
+You can find the backend repo [here](https://github.com/Abir-Tx/scms-backend) and follow the instructions to run the backend server in another terminal.

 ## Screenshots